 - 1 student is serving with the City Year program run by Americorps

 - 1 student is pursuing athletic recruitment

-Students in GRACE’s elementary program experience hands-on learning, differentiated instruction, and an active, collaborative learning environment.
+Students in GRACE’s Lower Campus program (TK-6th grade) experience hands-on learning, differentiated instruction, and an active, collaborative learning environment.
 In the youngest grades, students are given the tools and the knowledge to solve age-appropriate problems by learning how to share, take turns, and develop the understanding that every person is worthy of respect and kindness.
-In upper elementary school, students gain foundational skills in reasoning while learning how to communicate with coherent arguments, and demonstrate personal responsibility.
+As students progress in their academic career, students gain foundational skills in reasoning while learning how to communicate with coherent arguments, and demonstrate personal responsibility.

-High school students are provided with ample occasions for self-advocacy, collaboration and practical opportunities to think critically.
+Upper campus students are provided with ample occasions for self-advocacy, collaboration, and practical opportunities to think critically.
 Resolving conflicts respectfully, learning to prioritize, and investigating the application of academic subjects to world issues is a priority of the instructional program.
 Advanced Placement® and honors classes are balanced with opportunities to participate fully in fine arts, athletics, and community outreach.
 All are designed to encourage our students to develop their strengths and find God’s plan for their lives.
 Our goal is for GRACE students to graduate spiritually mature, academically prepared, and mentally confident.

 The technology goals for GRACE align with the National Education Technology Standards for the Digital-Age Classroom, and incorporates the International Society for Technology in Education (ISTE) standards throughout the curriculum.
 Our technology initiative dramatically advances student learning and increases opportunities for creativity, critical thinking, communication, and collaboration.
 Technology tools are used to challenge students in higher-level thinking skills, inspire students to become lifelong learners, and prepare GRACE students for life beyond the classroom.